deployd/docs/docs/developing-modules/internal-api/resource.md

 The `config` or `index` page will load the basic dashboard if no `index.html` file is provided.
 The `events` page will load the default event editor if no `events.html` file is provided.

-It will also load the files in the `dashboard.scripts` property.
+It will also load the JavaScript files in the `dashboard.scripts` property.

 #### Creating a custom dashboard